Roth Air Base: History

 In October 2011 the German Federal Ministry of Defence announced a reorganisation/reduction of the German Armed Forces.
 As a consequence, Army Aviation Attack Helicopter Regiment 26 and auxiliary units as well the two squadrons of the Luftwaffe's Air Defence Artillery Group 23 and the Luftwaffe's Training Regiment will be disbanded.
 The Luftwaffe's Officers Training School will relocate from Fürstenfeldbruck Air Base to Roth.
 The Central Medical Services will be expanded into a regional medical centre.
 Additionally, a regiment of Feldjäger (Military Police) will also be moved to Roth.
 However, after the implementation of these cuts and relocation the number of military personnel based at Roth Air Base will be reduced by more than 80 per cent to 540.
 With the relocation of the last attack helicopters in 2014, military flying operations at Roth Air Base will cease to exist.

+On the 15th of October 2025, the Officers Training School moved to Roth and the Campus was named "Kuebart-Campus", after the former inspector of the German air force.